Lianghao-Yuan/UVM-Verification-IP-for-switch/README.md

 # UVM-Verification-IP-for-switch
 A complete UVM verification IP for simple switch (router)

 Project name: UVM verification environment for simple switch
 Author: Lianghao Yuan
 Email: yuanlianghao@gmail.com
 Date: 06/26/2015

+Notice: the RTL code for switch in this project is provided by
+www.testbench.in

 // ---------------------------------------
 1. Directory structure